PalisadoesFoundation/talawa-api/docs/docs/docs/developer-resources/testing/testing-validation.md

 The end users will be interacting with the graphql schema and not the typescript graphql resolvers.
 So, the tests should be written in a way that asserts against the runtime behavior of that graphql schema.

+This does mean that code coverage is not possible because vitest cannot know what typescript module paths are being traversed inside the tests because at runtime those typescript modules are compiled into node.js(v8) internal implementation of byte code.

 #### Integration Testing